thebards/Open-AI-Plus-Protocol/README.md

 ## Features

-- Curation is essentially storytelling, and we support users who are good at storytelling to drive the sales of NFTs by creating high-quality content and curation.
+- Curation is essentially storytelling, and we support users who are good at storytelling to drive the sales of NFTs by creating high-quality content and curations.

 - All content is seen as curation and will be minted into NFTs, including user profiles, various content, lists, feeds, Dapps, etc..

 - All curations can accept staking to share value on a larger scale.

 - Creators have the right to choose the selling method that best suits their own interests to sell their NFTs.

+- Support future applications such as 1.
+Information Curation Applications; 2.
+Audio or video streaming applications; 3. book or comic applications.
+4.Decentralized NFT Market Applications.
+5. Decentralized e-Print archive, like arXiv.org, etc..

 ## Contracts